About EPA's Waste Isolation Pilot Plant (WIPP) Oversight

 EPA published a Notice of Proposed Rulemaking in the Federal Register on October 30, 1997, announcing the proposed certification that the WIPP will comply with EPA's disposal standards.
 The proposed decision is accompanied by Compliance Application Review Documents (CARDs) that further explain the technical basis for EPA's decision and contain EPA's responses to comments received on the Advance Notice of Proposed Rulemaking.

 The announcement of the proposal initiated a 120-day period in which the public commented on the Proposed Certification.
 During this comment period the Agency held public hearings in Carlsbad, Albuquerque, and Santa Fe, New Mexico.
 EPA's Final Rulemaking Notice on the certification decision was announced on May 13, 1998.
 This decision is accompanied by a document that summarizes significant comments and issues regarding the proposal and provides EPA's responses.

 EPA is required by law to evaluate all changes in conditions or activities at WIPP every five years to determine if the facility continues to comply with EPA’s disposal regulations.
-The first of these “recertification” processes—which began in 2004 and was completed on March 29, 2006—included a review of all of the changes made at the WIPP facility since the original 1998 EPA certification.
+The Agency has undergone two of these “recertification” processes—initially in 2004 and again in 2009—which included a review of all of the changes made at the WIPP facility since the original 1998 EPA certification.
 Recertification is not a reconsideration of the decision to open WIPP, but a process to reaffirm that WIPP meets all requirements of the disposal regulations.
 The recertification process is not used to approve any new significant changes proposed by DOE; any such proposals will be addressed separately by EPA.
 Recertification ensures that WIPP’s continued compliance is demonstrated using the most accurate, up-to-date information available.

 Other Regulatory Agents